frontenddogma/web-development-glossary/manuscript/w.md

 Windows
 : @@

+Windows Aero
+: A design language introduced in the Windows Vista operating system.
+“Aero” is a backronym for “Authentic, Energetic, Reflective, and Open.”
+Windows Aero was in force during the development of Windows Vista and Windows 7.
+In 2012, with the development of Windows 8 and Windows Server 2012, Microsoft moved on to a design language codenamed “Metro.”&nbsp;[†](#w-windows-aero)

 Windows, Apache, MySQL, PHP/Perl/Python
 : The equivalent of the LAMP or MAMP solution stack but with the Windows operating system.